 Min.
 2 Years

 About this Role

-The Preoperative Team Leader manages the screening staff, is involved in developing a patient selection strategy for the host nation and oversees the patient flow from first meeting with patients in the field until admission to the hospital.
+The Preoperative Team Leader manages the preoperative team, is involved in developing a patient selection strategy for the host nation, and oversees the patient flow from first meeting with patients in the field until admission to the hospital.

 The Preoperative Team Leader works on a daily basis with the Operating Room Manager and Ward Manager to maintain a good patient flow.

 You will inspire the Preoperative Team and its local partners to aim for the best patient experience.
 This includes having the most accurate and up-to-date medical knowledge available, having good logistics in place and safe and culturally appropriate working practices.

 • Prepare Nurse & Diagnostics days, Surgeon Consultation Days and hospital admissions.